Bill Text

 (10) Workplace issues.

-labor-management agreement negotiated separately and apart from a collective bargaining agreement covering affected emergency medical personnel, if any.
+(c) A peer support program shall be implemented through a labor-management agreement negotiated separately and apart from a collective bargaining agreement covering affected emergency medical personnel, if any.

 (d) Sessions provided by a peer support program shall not count toward the total number of mental health treatments per issue required by Section 884 of the Labor Code.